cloudflare/cloudflare-docs/content/support/Page Rules/Understanding and configuring Cloudflare Page Rules (Page Rules Tutorial).md

 ### Referencing wildcard matches

-You can reference a matched wildcard in a Forwarding URL by using the `$X` syntax. `X` indicates the index of a glob pattern.
+In a _Forwarding URL_ rule, you can reference a matched wildcard in the _destination URL_ field by using the `$X` syntax. `X` indicates the index of a glob pattern.
 As such, $1 represents the first wildcard match, $2 the second wildcard match, and so on.

-This is specifically useful with the _Forwarding URL_ setting.
 For example:

 You could forward: